-- Currency - Tanzanian shilling is the official currency in Dar es Salaam.
-You are recommended to collect your money directly from an ATM, since that's your safest option.
+- Currency - The Tanzanian shilling is the official currency in Dar es Salaam.
+You are recommended to collect your money directly from an ATM since that's your safest option.

 - Weather - Dar es Salaam has a tropical wet and dry climate with dry winters.
 It has two rainy seasons; the short rains that last from October to December, and the long rains lasting from March to June.

-- Airports - Julius Nyerere International Airport is the biggest international airport of Dar es Salaam.
-The airport is located about 12 km southwest of the city centre.
+- Airports - Julius Nyerere International Airport is the biggest international airport in Dar es Salaam.
+The airport is located about 12 km southwest of the city center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dar es Salaam, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dar es Salaam, since it covers not only the costs of medical problems but also theft and loss of valuables.